-- 1. To ensure that children learn in a supportive, caring and safe environment, without fear of being bullied. - 2.
-To demonstrate that the school takes bullying seriously and that it will not be tolerated. - 3.
-To take measures to prevent all forms of bulling in the school and during off-site activities. - 4.
-To support everyone in actions to identify and protect those who might be bullied. - 5.
-To clarify for all pupils and staff that bullying is wholly and always unacceptable. - 6.
-To demonstrate to all that the safety and happiness of pupils is paramount. - 7.
-To promote an environment where children feel they can trust and tell adults if they are being bullied or know about any bullying. - 8.
-To promote positive attitudes in pupils (including conflict management training). - 9.
-To ensure that all staff are aware of their duty of care over those in their charge and the need to be alert to signs of bullying. - 10.
-To ensure that all staff are aware of procedures through regular training.
+1. To ensure that children learn in a supportive, caring and safe environment, without fear of being bullied.

+2. To demonstrate that the school takes bullying seriously and that it will not be tolerated.

+3. To take measures to prevent all forms of bullying in the school and during off-site activities.

+4. To support everyone in actions to identify and protect those who might be bullied.

+5. To clarify for all pupils and staff that bullying is wholly and always unacceptable.

+6. To demonstrate to all that the safety and happiness of pupils is paramount.

+7. To promote an environment where children feel they can trust and tell adults if they are being bullied or know about any bullying.

+8. To promote positive attitudes in pupils (including conflict management training).

+9. To ensure that all staff are aware of their duty of care over those in their charge and the need to be alert to signs of bullying.

+10. To ensure that all staff are aware of procedures through regular training.

-WHAT IS BULLYING (including definition, roles, styles, signs and symptoms) Definition of Bullying
+4. WHAT IS BULLYING

 Bullying is behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally.
-(Preventing and Tackling Bullying, Advice for Head Teachers, Staff and Governing Bodies, DfE, 2011, p.
-4)
+Bullying can take many forms (for instance, online bullying via text messages, social media or gaming, which can include the use of images and video) and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender, sexual orientation, special educational needs or disabilities, or because a child is adopted, in care or has caring responsibilities.
+It might be motivated by actual differences between children, or perceived differences.
+(Preventing and tackling bullying: advice for headteachers, staff and governing bodies)

+There is no legal definition of bullying.

+However, it's usually defined as behaviour that is:

+- repeated - intended to hurt someone either physically or emotionally (Bullying at school: Bullying a adofinition)

+(Bullying at school: Bullying - a definition)

-At Oswald Road Primary School we recognise that there is no "hierarchy" of bullying - all forms of bullying should be taken equally seriously and dealt with appropriately.
-We understand that bullying can take place between pupils, between pupils and staff, or between staff; by individuals or groups; face-to-face, indirectly or using a range of cyber bullying methods.
+At Oswald Road Primary School all forms of bullying are seen as equally serious and dealt with appropriately.
+We understand that bullying can take place between pupils, between pupils and staff, or between staff; by individuals or groups; face-to-face, indirectly or using a range of online bullying methods.
 We understand that all children have disagreements with each other and friends fall out for a time.
 This is not usually bullying.